 For useful information on theme customization and a list of the most frequent questions we receive, do read the FAQs.

 For those of you wishing to achieve more theme customization than what is allowed by the integrated control options, we recommend using child themes instead of manually editing theme files.
 This feature is pretty well documented by WordPress and has the main advantage of keeping the theme update-able.
-While any changes done to Tempera’s files are lost on each theme update, a child theme is a separate (partial) theme aside Tempera and is not overwritten in an way.
+While any changes done to Nirvana’s files are lost on each theme update, a child theme is a separate (partial) theme aside Nirvana and is not overwritten in any way.